juju/docs/src/en/developer-resources.md

 that do not allow access to all areas of the Internet.

-Starting with version 2 of Juju, users can upload resources to the controller that charms can download.
+Starting with version 2 of Juju, users can upload resources to the controller or the Juju Charm Store that charms can download.
 This is useful for Juju models in restrictive network environments and when you want to control the versions of software that is deployed.

 # How it works